dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 ### setFocus

-Set the focus point of interest and trigger an one-off auto-focus.
+Set the focus point of interest and trigger a one-off auto-focus.

 <div class="sample-code-prefix"></div>
 >- Objective-C